 Chronos and Kairos: how we measure our days and our lives

 Some relatives of mine were moving house.
 It was taking longer than expected because they had a lot of work with strict deadlines.
 They were trying to fix dates for completing the move and were suffering because they couldn’t meet them.
-It occurred to me to explain to them the difference that the ancient Greeks made between chronos time and kairos time, as described by the American writer Enuma Okoro.
+It occurred to me to explain the difference between Chronos and Kairos made by the ancient Greeks, two different ways of measuring and living time, as described by the American writer Enuma Okoro.

 Chronos time will eat us alive if we do not constantly keep track of it and try to control it

+What is Kairos?
 Kairos is the qualitative time of life.
 The Greeks considered it the most appropriate for something new.
 "The concept has its origins in the practice of Greek archery, representing the moment when the archer finds the perfect opening to shoot his arrow and hit his target.
 But Kairos (or Caerus) was also the Greek god of opportunity.
-He had wings feet and darted quickly about, but if one were alert, one could catch him by the long lock of hair that hung over his otherwise bald head."
+He had wings on his feet and he ran a lot, but if you were paying attention, you could catch him by the long tail of hair hanging behind his bald head."

-To grasp kairos time we have to release some of our anxiety around chronos time.
+To grasp Kairos time, we have to release some of our anxiety around Chronos time.
 "But I think we can learn to keep time in a way that not only makes sure we accomplish our ongoing professional goals and meet our responsibilities, but that also keeps us open to being steered by life in ways we may not have anticipated, that keeps us discerning enough to read our environment and to adapt accordingly."
+This helps us to overcome the poverty of time, recovering the quality and meaning of our daily life.

 To grasp kairos time we have to release some of our anxiety around chronos time

-A kairos moment can open up anywhere… It can be as minute as recognising that sudden need to take a walk in the fresh air to clear your head, trusting that such a simple act of self-care is not a waste of time, but time you can afford.
-Meditation, leisurely reading, walks, staring out the window, fishing, gazing at art, dancing, slow cooking, conversations of intentional listening, acting in the moment when your intuition speaks – all these keep you attentive, open and in tune in the present moment.
+A Kairos moment can open up anywhere… It can be as minute as recognising that sudden need to take a walk in the fresh air to clear your head, trusting that such a simple act of self-care is not a waste of time, but time you can afford.
+Meditation, leisurely reading, walks, staring out the window, fishing, gazing at art, dancing, slow cooking, conversations of intentional listening, acting at the moment when your intuition speaks – all these keep you attentive, open and tuned into the present moment.
+Practising these activities is also related to mindfulness.

 … There’s something freeing about dropping our full hands before kairos.
 We should consider learning to stand in our present circumstances and finding the courage to ask, “What is time for?”
 And then to take the time to listen and to act.
 Enuma Okoro, “A Brief History of Time”, Financial Times Weekend, 6-7 February, 2021